aryanpat11/Online-Retail-Data-Analysis/README.md

 ---

 ## 📌 Internship Context
-This project was developed as part of the **Tata Virtual Internship** to demonstrate skills in:
+This project was developed as part of the **Virtual Internship** to demonstrate skills in:
 - Data preprocessing & cleaning
 - Interactive dashboard design in Tableau
 - Business-oriented storytelling with data